microsoft/BotFramework-WebChat/docs/CITATION.md

 ## Design decisions

+The following design decisions were made to optimize the citation implementation for our needs.
+These choices reflect our approach to balancing technical requirements with user experience considerations.

 ### Markdown reference style link

 This type of link allows multiple words/badges to reference to the same link, which is common when citing sources.
 It also helps readability when users are on text channels (email/SMS).